-- 78. Individual plaintiffs and California residents Wiese, Morris, Cowley, Macaston, Flores and Dang would like to pass along firearms to their children, issue and heirs, but are prevented from doing so by the Large-Capacity Magazine Ban provisions which prohibit transfer to another person.
-This is, in essence, deprivation of the right to pass on lawfully-owned - and we might add, Constitutionally-protected - personal property. - 79.
-By enacting and enforcing the Large-Capacity Magazine Ban, defendants are thereby propagating customs, policies, and practices which violate the Fifth and Fourteenth Amendment to the United States Constitution, facially and as applied against the individual Plaintiffs in this action, damaging Plaintiffs in violation of 42 U.S.C. § 1983.
-Plaintiffs are therefore entitled to declaratory and permanent injunctive relief against such customs, policies, and practices. - 80.
-Plaintiffs are entitled to injunctive relief against such infringing customs, policies, and practices.
+80. By enacting and enforcing the Large-Capacity Magazine Ban, defendants are thereby propagating customs, policies, and practices which violate the Fifth and Fourteenth Amendment to the United States Constitution, facially and as applied against the individual Plaintiffs in this action, damaging Plaintiffs in violation of 42 U.S.C. § 1983.
+Plaintiffs are therefore entitled to declaratory and permanent injunctive relief against such customs, policies, and practices.

+81. Plaintiffs are entitled to injunctive relief against such infringing customs, policies, and practices.
 Plaintiffs and all of them, on their own behalves and on behalf of the class of all similarly-situated persons, seek declaratory and injunctive relief, in a specific manner according to proof at trial.